Geoff Chappell - Software Analyst

 The following 32-bit (x86) builds have been inspected for these notes.
 Most are from MSDN discs.
 Some, especially since Microsoft greatly reduced its shipment of operating systems on MSDN discs, are from service packs downloaded (typically as self-extracting executables) from a Microsoft website.

 Special mention must be made of the very oldest builds.
-Even among the many discs I retain from MSDN subscriptions in the 1990s, what was then the new Windows that is entirely its own operating system rather than a large DOS program goes no further back than Windows NT 3.51 (almost as if Microsoft informally disowned the early versions, even for its so-called Archive editions.
+Even among the many discs that I retain from MSDN subscriptions in the 1990s, what was then the new Windows that is entirely its own operating system rather than a large DOS program goes no further back than Windows NT 3.51.
+For all practical effect, Microsoft informally disowned the early versions, even for its so-called Archive editions.
 For decades I had little choice but to treat Windows NT 3.51 as the dawn of time for these notes.
 In 2017 someone pointed me to an online collection of earlier builds.
 The sample is inevitably incomplete.
 The provenance is unknown.
 I have since sought more: the WinWorld online museum is notable.

 Builds are arranged in increasing order of the file version as recorded in the executable’s resources.
 This version number is readily visible using Windows Explorer either in a so-called infotip for the file or by accessing the Version tab in the Properties dialog for the file.
 Programmers know this version number as coming from the so-called root block of the version-information resource, specifically from the dwFileVersionMS and dwFileVersionLS members of a VS_FIXEDFILEINFO structure.